About the client

 We mimicked client-side attacks against smartphone apps (iOS and Android) and smartwatch apps (watchOS, Android Wear, and Tizen) to enable remote vehicle access, perform infotainment operations, and breach emergency services.
 In particular, our team set up dedicated infrastructure that allowed us to sniff Bluetooth traffic to ensure the security of smartwatch-smartphone communications.

-To test network security, our team simulated two types of attacks.
+To perform automotive security penetration testing, our team simulated two types of attacks.
 To address parameter tampering vulnerabilities, we tried to manipulate client-server exchange data such as user credentials and permissions.
 To assess man-in-the-middle vulnerabilities, we attempted to intercept and alter communications between the client and server.
 We verified backend immunity using techniques including triggering of unhandled exceptions, SQL injection, and cross-site scripting (XSS).

 Each testing round resulted in a comprehensive report detailing identified vulnerabilities, reproduction scenarios, and recommendations for patching.
 After our client’s development team fixed the reported security issues, we performed remediation testing to validate the fixes.

-We used the following industry-recognized guidelines and standards during security testing:
+We used the following industry-recognized guidelines and standards during penetration testing of automotive devices:

 - OWASP Top 10